dmairs/botse/docs/glossary/active-slot.md

 ---
 id: active-slot
 title: Active Slot
-hoverText: "Dice placed in active slots are referred to as active dice.
-An active die remains in its slot until you remove it as described in its skill line's reference sheet or at the end of battle."
+hoverText: Dice placed in active slots are referred to as active dice.
+An active die remains in its slot until you remove it as described in its skill line's reference sheet or at the end of battle.
 ---

 # <img src="/icons/active-slot.svg" alt="Active Slot Icon" /> Active Slot